Cynthia Hofmann-Coale, NTP, CNHP

 “As a client and now an employee at the Well, I truly see the immense healing power of food, nutrition, and our own thoughts.
 The human body is an incredible work of art and it is incredible to see clients heal through natural means.
 I look forward to coming to work each day as I gain such great knowledge on how to care for the body God has given me.
 I am blessed to be working at the Well.”

-Emily Jurin started working at the Well of Life in September of 2017 as a Clinician’s Assistant.
+Christina Ginsburg started working at the Well of Life in October of 2018 as a Clinician’s Assistant.

 Stacy Rowan brought her daughters to the Well of Life in August of 2016 for allergies, asthma, and acne, all of which were greatly reduced or resolved within a few months.
 She became a client herself in October of 2016 for treatment of skin irritation and some age-related issues that were not “age related” at all, and are now gone!